zanXQ/verilog_design/README.md

 # verilog_design
 My simple verilog design for school
 -----------------------------------
-doan_1/doan is a simple cpu
+doan_1/doan is a simple 32-bit cpu with 10 instructions

 doan_1/doan1 is 32-bit floating point adder/subtractor